StackExchange/dnscontrol/docs/_functions/domain/IGNORE_TARGET.md

   - rType
 ---

+WARNING: The `IGNORE_*` family  of functions is risky to use.
+The code is brittle and has subtle bugs.
+Use at your own risk.
+Do not use these commands with `D_EXTEND()` or use it at the domain apex.

 IGNORE_TARGET can be used to ignore some records present in zone based on the record's target and type.
 IGNORE_TARGET currently only supports CNAME record types.

 IGNORE_TARGET is like NO_PURGE except it acts only on some specific records instead of the whole zone.